c-mahn/InstantCITY/README.md

 - The results are not very good, but the last result seems to be a possible solution to the problem.
 - The model is able to predict buildings that are well distributed and not only in the centre of the district.
 This is very good.

 All in all, we got the InstantCity model to work.
-The work was not very satisfying, but the results show how buildings can be predicted.
-The results are not 100% satisfactory.
+The work was not 100% satisfactory, but the results show how buildings can be predicted.